 Although IPS is more effective than other programs, it is complicated to implement this model in both the Netherlands and other countries (11-18).
 Inadequate funding and cooperation between mental health care and vocational rehabilitation services appear significant barriers to enhance further implementation in practice (4, 11-15, 17, 19-22).
 To overcome these barriers, stakeholders from two mental health agencies, the Dutch Social Security Institute: the Institute for Employee Benefits Schemes (UWV), the municipality of Amsterdam, and a health insurance company in the Netherlands, initiated a collaboration.
 This collaboration consisted of a multifaceted implementation strategy (MIS), including an organizational and a financial component.
-The organizational component consisted of regular meetings among the different stakeholders involved, and the financial component consisted of secured IPS funding with a 'pay for performance' element.
-A detailed description of IPS using a multifaceted implementation strategy (IPS+MIS) within the context of this collaboration is provided in the methods section.
+The organizational component consisted of secured IPS funding with a 'pay for performance' element.
+A detailed description of IPS using a multifaceted implementation is provided in the methods section.